Schedule E: Supplemental Income and Loss

 Any losses you do not qualify to deduct to offset future passive income or gains on rental property sales.

 One of the most important parts of completing a Schedule E is properly calculating basis.
-There are two types of basis: property and loan cost.
+According to Florida Security Deposit Law For Rentals, there are two types of basis: property and loan cost.
 Property basis is the purchase price of the property plus closing costs (i.e. title insurance, transfer taxes, inspections, and appraisals) travel costs, attorney fees, notary fees, and bank fees.
 Loan cost basis is the total cost of all fees for acquiring the property loan.
 This includes the origination fee, credit report, and bank fees.

 It is vital that the property and loan cost basis are calculated correctly.
 This is the case because they are necessary for calculating depreciation and annual amortization.